Have questions? We're here.

 Start Planning My Trip

 Zip up your parka as you set out to explore Scandinavia in 2025 and 2026.
 Cruise through the icy waters of the Arctic Ocean, visiting NorwayFinland, Sweden, Iceland, Denmark & Greenland.
 Discover the region's breathtaking fjords, like those of Scoresbysund, or cross through the Arctic circle to spot whales, polar bears, seals, and sea birds.
 Don't miss the nighttime spectacle of Aurora Borealis.
 Other activities offered might include kayaking, hiking and visits to local villages.
-From Svalbard and Reykjavik to Greenland's ice-capped tundra & coasts, a Scandinavian cruise takes you through one of the most remote and intriguing regions of our planet, perhaps including a visit to the North Pole itself.
-Contact our travel specialists to start planning.
+From Svalbard and Reykjavik to Greenland's ice-capped tundra & coasts, Scandinavian cruises will take you through one of the most remote and intriguing regions of our planet, perhaps including a visit to the North Pole itself.
+Talk to our Trip Planners to start planning a personalized Scandinavian cruise.

 All Scandinavia Tours